deoktr/ansible/README.md

 # Ansible

-Linux hardening ansible roles for Debian based Linux server.
+Linux hardening Ansible roles for Debian based Linux server.

 The main idea of those roles is to control everything that is going on the server, for example: not a single port should be opened if it's not needed and not in use, not a single package should be installed if it's not needed.
-Also every roles should work independantly of each other, I should always be able to configure ONLY ONE package, for example if I only want to configure chrony I should be able to WITHOUT having to install other packages.
+Also every roles should work independently of each other, I should always be able to configure ONLY ONE package, for example if I only want to configure chrony I should be able to WITHOUT having to install other packages.
 Ansible managed files should have the appropriate header placed on top.